Chiellini confirms LAFC transfer as Juventus legend completes MLS move | Goal.com

 Giorgio Chiellini has confirmed he has joined LAFC on a free transfer after the expiration of his contract at Juventus.

-His deal to come to MLS , taking him to Hollywood for the final stretch of his decorated career.
+His deal to come to MLS takes him to Hollywood for the final stretch of his decorated career.

 Editors' Picks